mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

-- Code should meet AbleCop expectations.

-- PRs eligible for QA should include both front-end and back-end.

-- PRs should include Planter seed file.

-- Communicate what you're working on.

-- After you familiarize yourself with the work, add a Production Estimate to the Issue to let your team know when to expect your work to be completed and escalate risk.
+After you familiarize yourself with the user path, add a Production Estimate to the Issue to let your team know when to expect your work to be completed and escalate risk.
 We may eventually use a custom solution like Tracks to escalate estimation risk and reinforce expectations for team communication.

-- Write the code to address the user flow (GitHub Issue) on *one branch.*  If you are intending to collaborate across areas of the stack (i.e. front-end and back-end), coordinate or pair with the other engineer and use the same branch.
+Write the code to address the user path (communicated in the GitHub Issue) on *one branch.*  If you are intending to collaborate across areas of the stack (i.e. front-end and back-end), coordinate or pair with the other engineer and use the same branch.

-- PRs should target the `stable` branch.
+PRs should target the `stable` branch.

+Code should meet AbleCop expectations.

+PRs eligible for QA should include both front-end and back-end.

+PRs should include Planter seed file.

+You should communicate what you're working on.

 ### Examples